dotnet/orleans/src/Tutorials/Custom-Grain-Storage.md

         var storedData = await stream.ReadToEndAsync();
         grainState.State = JsonConvert.DeserializeObject(storedData, _jsonSettings);
     }

+    grainState.ETag = fileInfo.LastWriteTimeUtc.ToString();
 }
 ```

+We use the `fileInfo.LastWriteTimeUtc` as a ETag which will be used by other functions for inconsistency checks to prevent data loss.

 Note that for the deserialization, we use the `_jsonSettings` which was set on the `Init` function.
 This is important to be able to serialize/deserialize properly the state.